 Metal Roofing Systems

-Standing seam metal roofing has become increasingly popular in the Raleigh area due to its exceptional durability (40-70 years), energy efficiency, and hurricane-grade wind resistance.
+Standing seam metal roofing has become increasingly popular in the Raleigh area due to its exceptional durability (40-70 years), energy efficiency, and high wind resistance.
 While metal roofs have a higher upfront cost, they reflect solar heat, reducing cooling costs during our hot summers.
-Metal roofing also qualifies for certain energy efficiency incentives when installed with proper insulation systems.

 Cool Roof Products

 Cool roof shingles with reflective granules can reduce roof surface temperatures by up to 50°F, decreasing the heat transferred into your attic and living spaces.
-While these products don’t currently qualify for federal energy tax credits on their own, they can significantly reduce cooling costs in Raleigh’s warm climate and contribute to overall home energy efficiency.
+These products don’t carry a federal tax credit — see the incentives section below for what changed in 2026 — but they can meaningfully reduce cooling costs in Raleigh’s warm climate.

 2026 Roof Replacement Costs in Wake County

 Understanding the investment required for a code-compliant roof replacement in Raleigh NC, helps homeowners plan appropriately.
-Current market data shows considerable variation based on roof size, materials, complexity, and whether additional work (such as insulation upgrades) is needed to meet Wake County building codes.
+Current market data shows considerable variation based on roof size, materials, complexity, and whether additional work (such as decking repair) is needed.

-Factors that increase roof replacement costs in Raleigh include steep roof pitches, complex architectural features, second-story or multi-level rooflines, the need for structural repairs or decking replacement, and upgrades to meet current Raleigh energy standards.
-However, investing in quality materials and proper installation ensures your new roof will protect your home and meet code requirements for decades.
+Factors that increase roof replacement costs in Raleigh include steep roof pitches, complex architectural features, second-story or multi-level rooflines, the need for structural repairs or decking replacement, and any energy-efficiency upgrades you choose to bundle in.
+Investing in quality materials and proper installation ensures your new roof will protect your home and meet code requirements for decades.

 Permit Requirements for Roof Replacement in Raleigh and Wake County